dataiku/dss-visual-edit/docs/going-further.md

 * [Deploy to production](https://www.loom.com/share/e47c5d09871741c48062e3547108bb39)
 * [Update in production](https://www.loom.com/share/8b806a65e50a4406b9ec3d4a31495205)

+## Sharing with business users

+### Security

+As any Dataiku webapp, it can either require authentication, or it can be made accessible to visitors who are not logged into Dataiku.
+We do not recommend the latter option, as anyone who has access to the webapp will be allowed to see the data that it exposes and to make edits.
+If, however, you do want to make the webapp accessible to unauthenticated visitors, their edits will be attributed to the user "none" in the editlog.

+When authentication is required:

+* The webapp can only be used by users with a Reader license or above.
+* Even though the name "Reader" might suggest that they can only read data, they webapp doesn't make a distinction between license types and Readers are able to make edits.
+* You can restrict access to specified (groups of) users via the Project > Security settings: only those with "Read Dashboard" permission will be able to use the webapp (i.e. see and edit data).

+Remember that the webapp only writes data to the editlog, not to the original dataset (which stays unchanged).
+The editlog pivoted and the edited datasets can only be changed by running the recipes that build them.

+### Best practices and remarks

+When sharing the webapp with business users, it's a good idea to tick "auto-start backend" in webapp settings, which will help make sure that the webapp is always available.
+In an effort to be conscious of your Dataiku instance's resources, we recommend running the webapp in containerized execution when available.

+You can share a direct link to the webapp (or a dashboard that embeds it), but it can be easier for end-users to find it again in the future if it's added to a Workspace.
+Workspaces provide a friendlier way for business users to access all objects shared with them in Dataiku.
+If your end-users don't already use a Workspace, we recommend creating one for them and having them use Workspaces as their Dataiku home page.

+Remark on concurrent usage: several users can view and edit data at the same time, but they won't see each other's edits in real-time; if 2 or more users try to edit the same cell at the same time, the last edit is the one that will be taken into account.

 ## Feedback loops

 In some use cases the data to review/edit in the webapp depends on previous edits.
 Check out our samples projects that demonstrate this and share best practices: